Mastering Hill and Elevation Training for Ultra‑Marathons: Practical Strategies to Boost Speed and Endurance

 The altitude angle

-5. Collections and community sharing
+5. Collections and community sharing.
+Explore the “Mountain-Masters” collection.

-Warm‑up (10 min) – easy jog, light dynamic stretches, gradually raise heart‑rate to Zone 2.
+Warm-up (10 min): easy jog, light dynamic stretches.

-Main set (30 min total)
+Main set (30 min total):

 RepetitionInclineDurationTarget zoneRecovery

-110 % (or stair‑step)2 minZone 3 (≈85 % max HR)2 min easy jog
+110% (or stair-step)2 minZone 3 (≈85% max HR)2 min easy jog

-212 %3 minZone 3‑42 min easy
+212%3 minZone 3-42 min easy

-315 % (treadmill max)4 minZone 4 (≈90 % max HR)3 min easy
+315% (treadmill max)4 minZone 4 (≈90% max HR)3 min easy

-412 %3 minZone 3‑42 min easy
+412%3 minZone 3-42 min easy

-510 %2 minZone 35 min cool down
+510%2 minZone 35 min cool down

 Closing thought